No-Regret Gaussian Process Optimization of Time-Varying Functions: Problem setting

-Combining Equations~\eqref{Eq:RegretInter} and \eqref{Eq:BetaGamma}, we obtain with probability $1-\delta/2$ the desired regret result. \end{proof} \begin{remark} The proof of Proposition~\ref{Prop:BanditUpperRegret} only needs an upper bound on the effective observation variance used when controlling the information gain and the confidence parameter~$\beta_t$.
-Concretely, the fixed variance proxy~$\bar\rho$ used in \cite{makarova2021} is replaced here by the time-dependent proxy~$\sigma^2(1+(T-1)^\alpha)\le \sigma^2 T^\alpha$.
-Therefore Assumption~\ref{as.2} (in its full form) is not necessary: it is sufficient to assume that the noise at time~$t$ is sub-Gaussian with variance proxy~$v_t$ satisfying~$v_t = \mathcal{O}(t^{\alpha})$.
-Under this weaker hypothesis, the bounds on~$\beta_T$ and $\gamma_T$ in the proof remain valid and the regret rate~\eqref{Eq:BanditUpperRegret} is unchanged. \end{remark} This result highlights a threshold in time-varying bandit optimization, where \textbf{GP-UCB} successfully tracks the optimum when $\alpha < 1/3$.
-However, for~$\alpha \geq 1/3$, the the bound in Proposition~\ref{Prop:BanditUpperRegret} grows faster than~$T$, suggesting that standard bandit feedback becomes insufficient to guarantee no-regret.
+\begin{remark} The proof of Proposition~\ref{Prop:BanditUpperRegret} only needs an upper bound on the effective observation variance.
+Concretely, the fixed variance proxy~$\bar\rho^2$ used in \cite{makarova2021} is replaced here by the time-dependent proxy~$\sigma^2(1+(T-1)^\alpha)\le \sigma^2 T^\alpha$.
+Therefore, it is sufficient to assume that the noise at time~$t$ is sub-Gaussian with variance proxy~$\rho^2_t$ satisfying~$\rho^2_t = \mathcal{O}(t^{\alpha})$.
+Under this weaker hypothesis, the bounds on~$\beta_T$ and $\gamma_T$ in the proof remain valid and the regret rate~\eqref{Eq:BanditUpperRegret} is unchanged. \end{remark} This result highlights a threshold in time-varying bandit optimization, where GP-UCB successfully tracks the optimum when $\alpha < 1/3$.
+However, for~$\alpha \geq 1/3$, the bound in Proposition~\ref{Prop:BanditUpperRegret} grows faster than~$T$, suggesting that standard bandit feedback might become insufficient to guarantee no-regret.
 This observation motivates us to relax the strict bandit setting by allowing a limited number of additional queries per round.
-While Proposition~\ref{Prop:BanditUpperRegret} establishes sufficiency, showing that \textbf{GP-UCB} remains no-regret when~$\alpha < 1/3$, it does not establish necessity.
+While Proposition~\ref{Prop:BanditUpperRegret} establishes sufficiency, showing that GP-UCB remains no-regret when~$\alpha < 1/3$, it does not establish necessity.
 To address this, we turn to a lower bound analysis.
 In the next section, we provide a characterization of regret lower bounds as a function of~$\alpha$, revealing a regime where additional queries are not merely helpful but necessary.
 In particular, we show that when~$\alpha \ge 1$, any online algorithm restricted to bandit feedback suffers linear regret, marking a clear boundary between tractable and intractable temporal dynamics.